IPv4/IPv6 access control lists

 Use the same commands for IPv6 ACL.

-# dia firewall acl counter Show number of packets dropped by ACL. counter6 Show number of packets dropped by ACL6. clearcounter Clear ACL packet counter. clearcounter6 Clear ACL6 packet counter.
+# diagnose firewall acl counter Show number of packets dropped by ACL. counter6 Show number of packets dropped by ACL6. clearcounter Clear ACL packet counter. clearcounter6 Clear ACL6 packet counter.